TTUSDC/cpceed-webapp/.github/CONTRIBUTING.md

 3. Sinon: for spying on, stubbing, or mocking functions.
 4. Enzyme: a library that allows React components to be tested effectively (primarily through shallow rendering).

+#### API

+To run the API by itself, do the following:

+1. Run `npm dev-api` from the project directory.
+2. Use an API testing client such as [Postman](https://www.getpostman.com/) to hit the endpoints.

+All unit tests for the API are in `test/api`.

 ## Coding Standards
 We use [Airbnb's](https://github.com/airbnb/javascript) JavaScript style guide